el-j/magic-agent-helix/README.md

 5. A new VS Code window (the "Extension Development Host") will open with the extension installed.
 6. Open any test project in this new window.
 7. Open Command Palette (Ctrl+Shift+P) and run: **"MagicAgentHelix: Align Conventions"**.
-8. The extension will execute `npx magic-helix run` in your test project.
+8. The extension will execute `npx @magic-helix/agent run` in your test project.

 ### Testing the CLI Directly